mariadb-edwardstoever/f_random_functions/README.md

 # f_random_functions
-Database functions that can be used to create sample data.
+Database functions that can be used to create fantasy data for test databases and data sets.

 ```
 F_RANDOM_ADJECTIVE